-Luckily, various worthy alternatives compete with Thingiverse in terms of quality and variety.
-This guide will break these options down to help you know what to expect from each one of them.
+This guide will break these alternatives down to help you know what to expect from each one of them.
 So, let’s get straight to it.

 Astroprint is an excellent Thingiverse alternative that provides designs from different categories with practical applications to functional and aesthetic models and is perfect for beginners.

 What puts Astroprint ahead of Thingiverse is that it allows you to ask for refunds within 14 days on printables that are incompatible with your printer.
 Astroprint collaborates with 3Dagogo to provide 3D printables that can be downloaded on any device with internet connectivity.

 Astroprint has special protective measures for both consumers and designers.
 The infringement rights protect designers, while consumers have a 14-days return policy on designs that do not match their specific printer model.

 The community help center answers any questions likely to arise.
 The chances are high that you’ll love using Astroprint as it allows you to organize designs in the cloud.

 - Easy to use

 - The platform is well organized and categorized, so you can quickly find what you’re looking for

 - Plenty of 3D designs to help you discover something you like

 Astroprint offers a free basic plan for home users or a premium plan at $9.90 per month.